More "Senior" (F1)

 simple touch.
 It's easy to get impressed by high tech cars, but BriSCA stock-car

-pits and see a car that made them say "Heck,
+pits and say "Heck,

 we could do something like that".
 So, here

-kept the racing alive:-
+kept the racing alive:

-Here is # 289, German Karl
+# 289, German Karl

-Grossman from Oxford.
+Grossman from Oxford Karl

 used to work for Oxford racer Barry Hebborn.
 Karl was a p.o.w during